zmmille2/pokemon-tcg-tools/DEVELOPER.md

 ```

 To generate cards, make a new card in `./cardModels`.
-This script depends on the following subfolders, which you'll have to create:
+This script depends on the following folders, which you'll have to create in the same directory as your .git folder:

 * blanks: Contains card background blanks.
 * cardArt: Contains card art.